-Plan Distribution: Please store and keep this plan in a safe place where you can access it if and when necessary.

-Grading

-Expectations: Teachers are asked to grade assignments as they come in via email, while schools are Google classroom, or other school platform.

-closed.

-Work Related Teachers are asked to maintain contact with students via email, and/or phone Google classroom, phone, or other school platform while school is

-Responsibilities closed; logs are to be maintained.
+Plan Distribution: access it when Please store and keep this plan in a safe place where you can necessary.
+Grading Expectations: while schools are closed.
+Teachers are asked to grade assignments as they come in via email, Google classroom, or other school platform.
+Work Related and/or phone Responsibilities During Extended School Closures: Teachers are asked to maintain contact with students via email, Google classroom, phone, or other school platform while school is closed; logs are to be maintained.
+Student Expectation Communication/ Rubrics: Teachers are required to communicate grading expectations for assignments in the case of an extended school closure.

-During Extended

-Student Expectation Communication/

-School Closures:

-Rubrics:

-Teachers are required to communicate grading expectations for assignments in the case of an extended school closure.